AromaKitsune/aromakitsune.github.io/about.md

 ---

+Original 3DS and Wii U assets are properties of Nintendo.
+I am not affiliated with Nintendo in any way :)

+---

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: